eosterberg/simpleChatApp/README.md

 `$ npm i`

-Start the server and open in a tab:
+Start serving the web app and open it in a tab:

 `$ ng serve --open`